thibaudcolas/draftail.org/docs/InlineStyles.md

 ## Built-in styles

-All you need to do is to use the predefined type for the block:
+All you need to do is to use the predefined type for the block, via an object in [`inlineStyles`](API.md#inline-styles-docs-inline-styles):

 ```jsx
 import { INLINE_STYLE } from 'draftail';